oroinc/documentation/admin_guide/op_structure/index.rst

 DB
 ~~

 All application data is stored in the relational database.

-PostgreSQL is supported by Enterprise Edition only.
-MySQL can be used with both Community Edition and Enterprise Edition.
+.. note:: The PostgreSQL feature is only available in the Enterprise edition.
+MySQL can be used with both Community and Enterprise editions.

 Cache
 ~~~~~